Europe OTC Drugs Market Size

 The European OTC market is highly competitive and consists of several major players.
-Most of the OTC products are generic drugs thus competitive advantage through product innovation is not possible, and major players primarily compete through product branding and competitive pricing practices.
+Most of the OTC products are generic drugs; thus, competitive advantage through product innovation is not possible, and major players primarily compete through product branding and competitive pricing practices.
 In terms of market share, few of the major players currently dominate the market.
-However, several generic players are increasing their market presence by introducing new generic OTC drugs with less prices.
+However, several generic players increase their market presence by introducing new generic OTC drugs with fewer prices.
 Companies like AstraZeneca, GlaxoSmithKline, Bayer, and Cardinal Health hold a substantial market share in the Europe OTC drugs market.